PREPARE FOR THE UNEXPECTED

 Get informed

-Check with your local Emergency Management Agency or Red Cross Chapter to gather information you will need to create a plan.
+Check with your local Emergency Management Agency to gather information you will need to create a plan.
 Ask about hazards that affect your area, learn about community response plans, evacuation plans and possible shelter locations and community warning systems and how they work.

 Create a Plan